MSECE Handbook

 Academic Notice

-A student at Purdue University shall be placed on academic notice if his/her fall or spring semester or cumulative GPA at the end of any fall or spring semester is less than a 2.0.
+A student at Purdue University shall be placed on university academic notice if his/her fall or spring semester or cumulative GPA at the end of any fall or spring semester is less than a 2.0.

 A student on academic notice shall be removed from that standing at the end of the first subsequent fall or spring semester in which he/she achieves semester and cumulative GPAs equal to or greater than 2.0.